stackevo/spudreq/draft-trammell-spud-req.md

 The use of SPUD for experimental signaling must be possible either without the registration of codepoints or namespaces with IANA, or with trivially easy (First Come, First Served {{RFC5226}} registration of such codepoints.

+## Common Vocabulary

+For the interoperability of SPUD endpoints and middleboxes with each other, the use of SPUD for standard signaling must use a common vocabulary with registered codepoints allocated under relatively restrictive policy.
+This restrictive policy serves primarily security and privacy goals (i.e., reducing the risk of misuse of the extensibility provided by the protocol).

+We note that an IANA registry requiring Standards Action {RFC5226}} to modify would meet this requirement.

+## Additional Per-Packet Signaling

+SPUD may provide a facility for signaling semantically simple information (similar to tube start and end) on a per-packet as opposed to a per-tube basis.
+Properties signaled per packet reduce state requirements at middleboxes, but also increase per-packet overhead.
+Small signal size (in bits of entropy) and encoding efficiency (in bits on the wire) is therefore more important for per-packet signaling that per-tube signaling.
+If per-packet signals need to be used by multiple hops along a path, these will need to be encoded in an efficiently-implementable way (i.e., using fixed-length, constant-offset data structures).

+Given these constraints, per-packet signaling is necessary for certain use cases, it is likely that SPUD will provide a very limited set of per-packet signals using flags in a SPUD header, and require all more complex properties to be bound per-tube.

 # Security Requirements